 The ONL course design builds on open, collaborative and networked learning practices and explores how a problem-based learning format can be utilized in an online learning environment.

-In developing ONL we are drawing on the ideas and pedagogical frameworks of Problem-Based Learning (PBL) and Networked learning.
+In developing ONL we are drawing on the ideas and pedagogical frameworks such as Problem-Based Learning (PBL), Community of Inquiry (CoI) (Vaughan, Cleveland-Innes, Garrison, 2013) and Networked learning (McConnell, 2006).
 The key learning principles behind PBL that we try to put into play is to view learning as a constructive, collaborative, self-directed and contextual process (Dolmans et.al., 2005).
 As a part of the design, a model named FISh (Focus, Investigate, Share) is used for individual and group inquiry (Nerantzi & Uhlin, 2012).
 We believe that using the emerging ideas on Networked learning can be a way forward to design for PBL online.
 McConnell (2006) suggests that the following pedagogical areas must be addressed when designing networked learning courses:

 - Openness in the educational process